pipeforce/pipeforce.github.io/docs/guides/30_propertystore.md

 To change the value of the property, you can use the command `property.put`.

-Whenever you change the value of a property, an event with key `property.changed` is fired which can be used in pipelines to listen for it.
+Whenever you change the value of a property, an event with key `property.changed` is fired which can be used in pipelines.

 Note: The property must already exist before you set its value.
 So use `property.schema.put` to define the property and then `property.put` to set its value.